SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ## 4. Install device drivers

+### For CP210X (NodeMCU v2)

-You can download the drivers for Windows for CP210X (NodeMCU v2) from silicon labs [here](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip).
+1. Download the zip archive with the drivers from silicon labs [here](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip).

-For any other OS, drivers can be found [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+   For any other OS, the drivers can be found [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

-For CH340 (NodeMCU v3 and **review units of SlimeVR**), download the drivers from [here](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE).

-### Extract the files then launch `CP210xVCPInstaller_x64.exe` as shown for CP210X, for CH430, launch the file named `CH341SER.EXE`
+1. Extract the files from the downloaded zip archive, then launch `CP210xVCPInstaller_x64.exe` (`CP210xVCPInstaller_x86.exe` if you are using 32-bit Windows) and follow installation instructions.

 ![img](https://i.imgur.com/9Ztro0h.gif)

+### For CH340 (NodeMCU v3 and review units of SlimeVR)

+Download the `CH341SER.EXE` file from [here](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE), run it and follow installation instructions.

 ## 5. Install git client